-22This infraction may be violated without actually touching, striking or injuring another person.
+This infraction may be violated without actually touching, striking or injuring another person.

-23 See full definitions of Dating Violence and Domestic violence under Special Notes at the beginning of this section of the policy.
+See full definitions of Dating Violence and Domestic violence under Special Notes at the beginning of this section of the policy.

-Behavios targeted at sex, gender, sexual orientation, gender expression or other protected categories must be reported to the Office of Student Protections and Title IX.
-A full definition of protected categories can be found in the Addressing Bullying and Bias-based Behavior Policy.
+Behaviors targeted at sex, gender sexual orientation, gender expression or other protected categories must be reported to the Office of Student Protections and Title IX.
+A full definition of protected categories can be found in the Addressing Bullying and Bias-Based Behavior Policy.

-extortion) performed by a gang member or on behalf of a gang, and interded to further a common criminal objective.
-An overt display of gang affiliation means any act (e.g., wearing clothing or paraphernolia, displaying gang signs, symbols, and signals) that signifies or exhibits affiliation with a gang.
+extortion) performed by a gang member or on behalf of a gang, and intended to further a common criminal objective.
+An overt disploy of gang affiliation means any act (e.g., wearing clothing or paraphemalia, disploying gang gans, gans, and experimentation of the second s symbols, and signals) that signifies or exhibits affiliation with a gang.
 Gang activity and overt displays of gang affiliation can be implied from the character of the acts and the circumstances surrounding the misconduct.
-Consider members individually or collectively enagge in or have enagged in a pattern of criminal activity.
-Gang activity means any act (e.g., recruitment with use of intimidation, tagging or marking, assault, battery, theft, trespassing, or A gang is any ongoing aganization or group of three or more persons having as one of its primary activities the commission of one or more criminal acts, which has an identifiable name or identifying sign or symbol, and whose referring students who commit 5-6 behaviors to a gang intervention program at a community-based organization.
+Consider members individually or collectively engage in or have engaged in a pattern of criminal activity.
+Gang activity means any act (e.g., recruitment with use of intimidation, tagging or marking, assault, battery, theft, trespassing, or 28 A gang is any ongoing organization or group of three or more persons having as one of its primary activities the commission of one or more criminal acts, which has an identifiable name or identifying sign or symbol, and whose referring students who commit 5-6 behaviors to a gang intervention program at a community-based organization.

-Behaviors targeted at sex, gender, sexual orientation, gender identity, or gender expression must be reported to the Office of Student Protections and Title IX.
+Behaviors targeted at sex, gender, sexual orientation, gender identity, gender expression or other protectied categories must be reported to the Office of Student Protections and Title IX.

-7 Behaviors targeted at sex, gender, sexual orientation, gender expression or other protected categories must be reported to the Office of Student Protections and Title IX.
+Behaviors targeted at sex, gender, sexual orientation, gender identity, gender expression or other protected categories must be reported to the Office of Student Protections and Title IX.

-28 It is not an act of misconduct to defend oneself as provided by the law.
+31 It is not an act of misconduct to defend oneself as provided by the law.